AT&T Internet price changes after 12 months

 They do charge early termination fees for TV plans, though, which can put you on the hook for as much as $360.
 It’s prorated based on how much time is left in your contract, at a rate of $15 per month.

-Termination fees no longer apply to AT&T internet-only plans as of 2021, though some legacy DSL customers may see fees if cancelling service prior to the second half of 2021–2022.
+Termination fees no longer apply to AT&T internet-only plans as of 2021–2022, though some legacy DSL customers may see fees if cancelling service prior to 2022.

-AT&T currently has removed the requirement for 2-year contracts on AT&T TV plans.
+AT&T currently has removed the requirement for 2-year contracts on DIRECTV STREAM plans.

 This means that you get a less favorable sign-up rate for TV, but you don’t have to guess what the price will be over several years as a customer.
 While there are some caveats, such as unlimited DVR being removed for month-to-month plans, I think this is a good PR move for AT&T and will reduce customer complaints.